 Table of Contents

-Bacterial infection of the kidney (involving tubules, renal pelvis, and interstitium) results in pyelonephritis.
-Presentation is usually either acute or chronic.
-Acute pyelonephritis results either from ascending infection or from hematogenous spread and chronic pyelonephritis generally is due to chronic recurrent infections secondary to urinary reflux or obstruction in the genitor urinary tract.
+Pyelonephritis is a life-threatening infection, caused by a bacterial infection of the kidney (involving the tubules, renal pelvis, and interstitium), resulting in pyelonephritis.
+The presentation is either acute or chronic.
+Acute pyelonephritis is caused by an ascending infection of the urinary tract or from the hematogenous spread of systemic infections.
+Generally, chronic pyelonephritis is due to chronic recurrent infections secondary to urinary reflux or an obstruction in the genitor-urinary tract.

-- Acute pyelonephritis: It is an acute medical emergency.
-If untreated, it can progress to abscess, sepsis and organ failure.
-Urinary tract infections (UTIs) due to Escherichia coli, Proteus mirabilis, Klebsiella most commonly predispose through ascending route.
-Hematogenous infection is usually due to Staphylococcus aureus.
+Acute pyelonephritis: is a medical emergency.
+If untreated, it can progress to an abscess, sepsis, and organ failure.
+Urinary tract infections (UTIs) due to Escherichia coli, Proteus mirabilis, or Klebsiella are associated with an increased risk by ascending the ureters.
+Hematogenous infection is usually due to staphylococcus aureus.

-- Chronic pyelonephritis: It is due to recurrent bacterial infections and is seen predominantly in children with anomalies of the genitor urinary tract.
+Chronic pyelonephritis: is due to recurrent bacterial infections and occurs predominantly in children with genitor-urinary tract anomalies.
 Vesicoureteric reflux in these patients results in chronic infections.
 Chronic pyelonephritis eventually leads to scarring of the kidney.

-E. coli, Proteus and Pseudomonas are the organisms associated with urinary tract infections.
-E. coli is the most common organism involved in the acute pyelonephritis.
-The routes of infection are either a hematogenous route or ascending infection route.
+E. coli, Proteus, and Pseudomonas are the typical organisms associated with urinary tract infections.
+E. coli is the most common organism involved in acute pyelonephritis.
+The routes of infection are either hematogenous or an ascending infection.

 Ascending infection with E. coli is by far the most common cause of acute pyelonephritis.

-Favourable urothelium aids in the attachment of the bacteria.
-Instrumentation especially with cystoscopy and catheterization predisposes ascending infection to the bladder followed by renal pelvis.
-Short urethra and close proximity of the urethra to the rectum favors the infection.
-Urine present in the bladder is usually sterile unless it is contaminated by ascending infection.
-The infection gradually ascends from the bladder to the renal pelvis and kidney results in acute pyelonephritis.
+Favorable urothelium helps the bacteria attach.
+Instrumentation, especially with cystoscopy and catheterization, predisposes ascending infection to the bladder and the renal pelvis.
+A short urethra and the close proximity of the urethra to the rectum increases the risk of infection.
+Urine present in the bladder is usually sterile unless an ascending infection contaminates it.
+The infection gradually ascends from the bladder to the renal pelvis and kidney, resulting in acute pyelonephritis.

 Hematogenous spread is usually uncommon.
 It occurs due to staphylococcus and E. coli infection.
-It results in the seeding of the bacteria in the kidney, which can results in the pyelonephritis.
+It results in the seeding of the bacteria in the kidney, which can result in pyelonephritis.

-- Primary vescioureteric reflux is seen in patients where the pathology is primarily in the urethrovesical junction.
-In normal individuals, usually there is normal closure of the intravesical part of the ureter.
-Incompetent urethrovesical junction leads to the reflux of the urine into the ureters and renal pelvis resulting in the vescioureteric reflux.
+Primary vesicoureteral reflux is seen in patients where the pathology is primarily in the urethrovesical junction.
+Usually, there is normal closure of the intravesical part of the ureter.
+However, a defect in the urethrovesical junction leads to reflux into the ureters and renal pelvis, resulting in vesicoureteral reflux.

-- Secondary vescioureteric reflux develops in patients with neurogenic bladder.
+Secondary vesicoureteric reflux develops in patients with neurogenic bladder.

-It is a variant of pyelonephritis, which is predominantly seen in diabetics.
-It is characterized by the involvement of the renal papilla is called as papillary necrosis.
+This variant of pyelonephritis occurs predominantly in diabetics.
+It is characterized by the involvement of the renal papilla, called papillary necrosis.
 It is characterized by the presence of ischemic and suppurative necrosis at the tip of the renal papilla.